john-forrest/aws-get-started-terraform/README.md

 given to a usergroup and not an individual user, as that makes things easier to update if users are added or deleted subsequently.

-## Use of modules
+## Terraform infrastructure modules

-The modules are designed to be used in order:
+The following modules support terraform (in that they would probably not be needed if were not using terraform as such).
+They are needed before the work proper, and must be "built" in the given order:
-- pizza-remote-state - add S3 resources to allow the terraform state data to be held in AWS, so removing the problems of local data accidentally being wiped.
+- pizza-networking-remote-state - add S3 resources to allow the terraform state data for network modulesto be held in AWS, so removing the problems of local data accidentally being wiped.
-- pizza-config - add S3 bucket to allow some settings to be held centrally
+- pizza-networking-config - add S3 bucket to allow some settings to be held centrally.
+Again for network/infrastructure.
+- pizza-app-remote-state - similar for pizza-networking-remote-state but for application related stuff.

+Note: the distinction between intrastructure and applications can be a bit mute when it comes to things like security groups.
+Take taken here is that the vpc, subnets etc will be infrastruture.
+Instances, load balancers, autoscale groups, supporting databases and filestores etc are application.
+For when in doubt, things like security groups added to support the vpc/firewall etc would be infrastructure.
+One added related to application instances would typically be added as part of the main application config.
+In real life, different organisations might do things differently.